ranyitz/code-migrate/README.md

 ```
 ### tasks
-migration is a series of tasks from the follwing list
+migration is a series of tasks from the following list

 #### transform
 Change the source code of a file or multiple files